CPS-Innovation/Polaris/refactor-notes.md

 - get document based on version - check all of this
 - UX for XLSX may be slow
 - pre-emptive pdf generation from UI (pre convert the most likely/popular docs)
-- get rid of PdfBlobName from backend
+- get rid of PdfBlobName from backend and from mock as the mechanism for blob retrieval

 # Done